antonioscalaunina/pyANTI-FASc/README.md

 #### 2.1.2 Windows wsl

-If you use the wsl distribution on Windows to work in a virtual Ubuntu environment you can use the guide fo installation presented in the [section 2.1.1](#211-linux-environment).
+If you use the wsl distribution on Windows to work in a virtual Ubuntu environment you can use the same guide for installation just presented in the [section 2.1.1](#211-linux-environment).
 To install the wsl distributions you might follow the instructions at this [link](https://learn.microsoft.com/en-us/windows/wsl/install).
-The easiest way is to open the Windows PowerShell and digit
+The easiest way is to open the Windows PowerShell and digit:

     wsl --install

 This command will enable the features necessary to run WSL and install the Ubuntu distribution of Linux.
-Once the wsl is installed all the instructions for Linux distributions are also valid
+Once the wsl is installed all the instructions for [Linux distributions](#211-linux-environment) can be used

 ### 2.2 Windows through conda GUI

  This installation is a bit more complicated than the one described for Linux and WSL environments but it will allow to run the code in a fully Windows environment, e.g. using a conda GUI, like Anaconda Navigator.
-To do that you should follow these steps as outlined in the next subsections.
+To do that you should follow the steps outlined in the next subsections.

 #### 2.2.1 Create the conda environment

-1 - Download the repository at the main page *https://github.com/antonioscalaunina/pyANTI-FASc/tree/main* or with the direct link *https://github.com/antonioscalaunina/pyANTI-FASc/archive/refs/heads/main.zip* and unzip it.
+1 - Download the repository at the main page [https://github.com/antonioscalaunina/pyANTI-FASc/tree/main](https://github.com/antonioscalaunina/pyANTI-FASc/tree/main) or with the direct link [https://github.com/antonioscalaunina/pyANTI-FASc/archive/refs/heads/main.zip](https://github.com/antonioscalaunina/pyANTI-FASc/archive/refs/heads/main.zip) and unzip it.

 2 - Open a PowerShell, within the Conda GUI you are using, and within the main folder of the repository type the following command:

     conda env create -f ANTIFASc.yml

-this command will create the conda environment antifasc (installing Python 3.9.16) and will install all the needed libraries and dependencies within it.
-Then enter into the environment typing
+this command creates the conda environment *antifasc* (installing Python 3.9.16 within it) and installs all the needed libraries and dependencies within it.
+Then enter into the environment by typing:

     conda activate antifasc

-or searching for the environment antifasc through the menu *Environments* of the GUI.
+or searching for the environment antifasc through the menu *Environments* of the Conda GUI.

-Alternatively, you can create the conda environment by typing:
+Alternatively, you can create the conda environment by typing the following commands in Conda GUI PowerShell:

     conda create --name antifasc python=3.9
     conda activate antifasc